Codomo Dragon

-Codomo Dragon (コドモドラゴン) is a Japanese visual kei band formed in 2010.
-Currently they are on the label B.P Records, their line-up includes Hayato on vocals, Yume on guitar, meN-meN as bassist and Chamu on drums.
+Codomo Dragon (コドモドラゴン) is a Japanese rock band of visual kei scene formed in 2010.
+Currently signed with B.P Records, their lineup consists of Hayato on vocals, Yume on guitar, meN-meN as bassist and Chamu on drums.

 Career

 The band was formed in Tokyo in April 2010 and started performing in November, with Hayato on vocals, Yume and Kana on guitars, meN-meN as bassist and Chamu on drums.

 In collaboration with the bands Kiryu and Royz they released the single "Family Party" on November 25, 2015.

 On January 3, 2018, guitarist Kana was reported missing.
 Two days later, the band received a letter from Kana apologizing and wishing to leave the band.

-On March 13, 2019, they released the album "Tegura Magura" in two editions, which peaked at the 27° position on Oricon charts.
+On March 13, 2019, they released the album Tegura Magura in two editions.